PyDevC/.dot/README.md

 - [ ] DOCS
 - [ ] Software compatiblity
 - [ ] Stress Handling
-- [ ] GNOME friendly -- not going to do that

 The system is going to be more lively now